-The Howe of Fife provides Ladybank Golf Club is one of those courses that really should be a Top 100 regular, because it is one of Scotland’s very best inland courses.
+The Howe of Fife provides Ladybank Golf Club with a natural shelter in the valley of the River Eden.
+It’s a Top 100 regular because it is one of Scotland’s best inland courses.

 Scotscraig Golf Club is situated close to the sea, but it's more heathland in character than links.
 The course plays over undulating terrain and is used for Open Qualifying when the Open is at St Andrews.

 There are two golf courses at Monifieth but it's the Medal course that's used as an Open qualifying venue when the Open is played at nearby Carnoustie.

 Irvine Golf Club represents a tough test of golf.
 It's a classic traditional links course and plays host to Open Championship Final Qualifying...